 9) Look for shoes that are available in different fittings.
 The type of shoes you choose for an infant should be designed around the shape of the feet (slim at the heel and wide at the front).
 Ideally they should also be made in a variety of width fittings, after all there is no standardisation of shoe sizing and feet do not conform to a standard either.

-10) Children’s shoes need to be adjustable with a lace/strap/Velcro fastening across the instep, to allow for a finer adjustment without restriction, giving a better overall fit.
+10) Children’s shoes need to be adjustable with a lace/strap/Velcro fastening across the instep, to allow for a finer adjustment without restriction, giving a better overall fit and allowing for thicker/thinner hosiery, also more room if feet get hot and swollen.

 11) Never rely on the question “do they feel comfortable?” when fitting very young children.
 Distortion and cramping can be present without feeling pain and discomfort, and children will often say shoes are comfortable if they like them!
 If in doubt ask a Supervisor for a second opinion at the time of purchase.